Sam Aynsley

 Practice Overview

-Sam specialises in civil law, divided fairly evenly between chancery and tort (the latter comprising of personal injury, clinical negligence, and police claims).
-He is listed as a leading junior in the Legal 500 Directories in chancery, personal injury, and clinical negligence.
+Sam is listed as a leading junior in the Legal 500 Directories in chancery, personal injury, and clinical negligence.
+Alongside his busy court commitments he has a heavy paperwork practice, mainly on the multi-track.

-Alongside his busy court commitments Sam has a heavy paperwork practice, mainly on the multi-track.
-He endeavours to be as accessible as possible to professional clients from the outset of proceedings to their conclusion and is viewed by many of his instructing solicitors as an extension to their own team.
+Sam endeavours to be as accessible as possible to professional clients from the outset of proceedings to their conclusion and is viewed by many of his instructing solicitors as an extension to their own team.
 The directories note that “solicitors have been impressed by his advice and pleadings for years”, continuing to instruct him “in increasingly complex matters”, noting him to be “extremely thorough” with an ”exceptional manner with clients”.

-Sam accepts CFA instructions where appropriate (limited to tort and inheritance matters).
+Sam accepts CFA instructions where appropriate (limited to personal injury, clinical negligence, police, and Inheritance Act 1975 matters).
 Much of his practice is based in North Wales and he travels nationwide to attend Court hearings and mediations, as well as regularly providing training for professional clients in his specialist areas.

 Away from work Sam is a keen road cyclist and also follows the travails of Plymouth Argyle FC.